 Ravi Zacharias is Founder and President of Ravi Zacharias International Ministries (RZIM), which celebrated its thirtieth anniversary in 2014.
 Dr. Zacharias has spoken all over the world for 43 years in scores of universities, notably Harvard, Dartmouth, Johns Hopkins, and Oxford University.
-He has addressed writers of the peace accord in South Africa, the president’s cabinet and parliament in Peru, and military officers at the Lenin Military Academy and the Center for Geopolitical Strategy in Moscow.
+He has addressed writers of the peace accord in South Africa,\ and military officers at the Lenin Military Academy and the Center for Geopolitical Strategy in Moscow.
 At the invitation of the President of Nigeria, he addressed delegates at the First Annual Prayer Breakfast for African Leaders held in Mozambique.

 Dr. Zacharias has direct contact with key leaders, senators, congressmen, and governors who consult him on an ongoing basis.
 He has addressed the Florida Legislature and the Governor’s Prayer Breakfast in Texas and Louisiana, and has twice spoken at the Annual Prayer Breakfast at the United Nations in New York, which marks the beginning of the UN General Assembly each year.
 As the 2008 Honorary Chairman of the National Day of Prayer, he gave addresses at the White House, the Pentagon, and The Cannon House.
 He has had the privilege of addressing the National Prayer Breakfasts in the seats of government in Ottawa, Canada, and London, England, and speaking at the CIA in Washington, DC.

-Born in India in 1946, Dr. Zacharias immigrated to Canada with his family twenty years later.
+Born in India in 1946, Mr. Zacharias immigrated to Canada with his family twenty years later.
 He pursued a career in business management before speaking and writing.
-Dr. Zacharias has been a visiting scholar at Cambridge University, where he studied moralist philosophers and literature of the Romantic era, and has been honored with the conferring of six doctoral degrees, including a Doctor of Laws and a Doctor of Sacred Theology.
-He is presently Senior Research Fellow at Wycliffe Hall, Oxford University in Oxford, England.
+Dr. Zacharias has been a visiting scholar at Ridley Hall, Cambridge, where he studied moralist philosophers and literature of the Romantic era, and has been honored with the conferring of six doctoral degrees, including a Doctor of Laws and a Doctor of Sacred Theology.
+He is presently honorary senior research scholar at Wycliffe Hall Oxford.

-Dr. Zacharias is recognized as a distinguished lecturer with the Staley Foundation and has appeared on CNN, Fox, and other international broadcasts.
+Mr. Zacharias has appeared on CNN, Fox, and other international broadcasts.
 His weekly radio program, “Let My People Think,” airs on 2152 outlets worldwide, his weekday program, “Just Thinking,” on 721, and his one-minute “Just a Thought,” on 488.
 Various broadcasts are also translated into Romanian and Turkish, and “Let My People Think” airs as the Spanish-language program “Pensemos” on over 250 outlets in sixteen countries.
 Additionally, his television program, “Let My People Think,” is broadcast internationally in several countries including Indonesia.
-RZIM is headquartered in Atlanta, Georgia, with Canada, India, Singapore, the United Kingdom, the Middle East, Hong Kong, Romania, Turkey, Austria, Spain, and South Africa.
-Dr. Zacharias and his wife, Margie, have three grown children.
-They reside in Atlanta.
+RZIM is headquartered in Atlanta, Georgia, with eleven additional offices worldwide.

 Articles / Broadcasts